TMR sticks

 Tremor

-Tremor percentage represents the amount of signal processing that occurs between raw stick movement and the final output.
-It is calculated as the percentage of data points that don't follow a consistently increasing trajectory.
+Tremor percentage represents the amount of signal variation and micro-jitter that occurs between the physical movement of the stick and the final output.
+It is calculated as the percentage of data points that do not follow a strictly increasing trajectory.
 The test measured 84.5% tremor.
 This higher percentage indicates more active signal processing, which is a characteristic of how this stick handles movement data.
-Different controllers have different signal processing characteristics, and lower tremor values typically indicate more direct translation of physical movement.

 Linearity